 A scheduled maintenance program is administered by Sequoia High School's custodial staff on a regular basis, with heavy maintenance functions occurring during vacation periods.
 Additionally, a scheduled maintenance program is administered by Merced Union High School District to ensure that school grounds and facilities remain in excellent repair.
 A work order process is used when issues arise that require immediate attention.
 Emergency repairs are given the highest priority; repair requests are completed efficiently and in the order in which they are received.
-Classrooms and administration offices received new carpet in 2020 and the outside of the school will be painted in the spring of 2022.
-New furniture for the cafeteria as well as 5 classes was purchased in 2021, contributing to more flexible and collaborative learning environments.
+Classrooms and administration offices received new carpet in 2020 and the outside of the school was painted in the summer of 2022.
+New furniture for the cafeteria as well as 5 classes was purchased in 2021, with 3 additional classrooms being fited for new furniture in 2022, contributing to more flexible and collaborative learning environments.